jastev/azure-intro/concepts/resources.md

 ## Resources

-An Azure resource is a discrete element of functionality that can usually be independently provisioned, managed, and released; it generates costs according to a specific metric, according to use, independently of other resources.
+An Azure resource is a discrete element of functionality that can be independently provisioned, managed, and released; it generates costs according to a specific metric, according to use, independently of other resources.
 In short, whatever you're building in Azure, resources are